equinor/echo-tag-scanner/docs/index.md

 ### Scanner setup
-This is the stage where we load up the UI, gain access to the device scanner and construct the scanner classes(linkto).
+This is the stage where we load up the UI, gain access to the device scanner and construct the scanner classes.

 The users will during their first visit be prompted to give access to their scanner device, which in turn gives us the opportunity to construct the classes.
 If the users clear their browser cache, visit with another browser or perhaps use a new device, they will be prompted again for permission.
 If the user denies the request, we simply navigate them back to Echo. __(Subject to change)__